mcdope/raspberrypi-dev-environment/README.md

 # What is this?

-An installer for an emulated Raspberry Pi Environment.
-Though, we use another device definition so we can use the current Rasbian image.
+An installer for an emulated Raspberry Pi3 Environment.
+This isn't intended as an accurate emulation, but more as a development testbed.

 ## Licence

 GPLv3 for my scripts, for thirdparty stuff used you need to find out yourself.

+## Important note about networking

+The VM uses two networking connection.
+One for host-only networking with portforwarding to have a known address to connect to for setup.
+The other one for external networking, which will be forced as default connection.
+This uses a bridge named br0 you have to create before.
+To do so you can use the script "netbridge_create.sh" which will create br0 with your primary wired(!, WiFi untested) interface.
+To delete the bridge again when you're done you can use "netbridge_delete.sh".

 ## Install